 In my area, you can trap the rabbits too.
 Since the Department of Natural Resources (check with your state’s fish and game department) classifies rabbits as a nuisance species, you’re legally allowed to trap them on your property without a permit as long as the rabbits are:

 - Posing a safety or health threat to people or pets

 - Threatening to cause or causing property damage

 If the rabbits don’t meet the requirements above, you will need a permit to shoot or trap them.
 You’ll have to get a nuisance wild animal control permit, or you’ll have to wait until rabbit season officially opens.
 Once you trap the rabbits, you have 24 hours to euthanize them or take them to another location and let them go.

 1. Physical Barriers to Stop Rabbits from Damaging Your Hostas

 Go out and buy metal mesh fencing that is at least three or four feet high.
 If it’s not, the rabbits can simply jump over it.
-Ideally, your fencing will be around five feet high because you’re going to bury some of it into the ground.
+Ideally, your fencing will be around five feet high because you’re going to bury some of it in the ground.
 Buy sturdy metal or wooden posts and place them around your hosta patch.
 These are what will support the fence and keep it upright.

-Since rabbits like to dig, be prepared to bury the bottom of your fence at least six inches down into the ground.
+Since rabbits like to dig, to bury the bottom of your fence at least six inches down into the ground.
 This will act like a deterrent, and set the fence a foot or so away from your hostas so the rabbits can’t reach through the fence to get it.
 Your fence shouldn’t have openings any bigger than one inch by one inch, and it’s a good idea to do a double layer for additional protection.
-Consider adding ground staples to prevent burrowing, and make sure your doorway is flush to the fence.
+Consider adding ground staples to prevent burrowing and make sure your doorway is flush to the fence.